 scholar of social interaction, I have done, or am doing, research on

 corporate meetings, Pentagon press conferences, Supreme Court oral

 arguments, experimental task groups, National Security Council meetings, criminal juries, deliberative democracy forums, and (in a roundabout sort of way) newspaper

 editorial meetings, as well as

 waiting lines, network diffusion, the Bernie Madoff Ponzi scheme, the role of game analogies in

 social theory, and the logic of the clue-based method (which Carlo Ginzburg just barely scratched).
-In general, I write about one article per topic, so as to avoid the dreaded economies of scale.
+In general, I write about one article per topic, so as to avoid economies of scale.

 for a complete biography suitable for reading on ceremonial occasions.)